 Palermo is notoriously challenging to drive in, so we stayed as close to the main coastal road as possible.
 This made it easy to drive and easy to park, and we were still only a 10-minute walk from the historic city center.

-- Other solid options include the charming Palazzo Pantaleo (Read TripAdvisor review | Book a room) and the highly-rated Massimo Plaza Hotel, which is located just across from the famous Teatro Massimo (Read TripAdvisor reviews | Book a room).
+- Check out the charming Palazzo Pantaleo (Read reviews and book a room) and the highly-rated Massimo Plaza Hotel, which is located just across from the famous Teatro Massimo (Read reviews and book a room).

 We really aren’t huge into churches, but the Cathedral of Monreale may be the most spectacular one we’ve ever seen.
 It has 130 mosaic scenes, 200 carved columns, and a massive 65-foot-tall mosaic of Christ Pantocrator over the altar.
 The mosaic is estimated to be covered in over 2 tons of gold.
 It’s spectacular.